Holy Child Auxilium School

 Holy Child Auxilium School is a Catholic Minority Institution located in New Delhi.
 It was established in 1970 and is run by the Salesian sisters.
-Though meant primarily for Christian girls, Holy Child Auxilium admits children of other communities and religions.
-The school is an English Medium School recognised by the Delhi Directorate of Education and affiliated with the Central Board of Secondary Education, Delhi.
+The school offers instruction from nursery level to Class XII (equivalent to senior secondary in India and high school in the West).
+Though primarily for Christian girls, Holy Child Auxilium admits children of other communities and religions.
+The school is an English Medium School recognized by the Delhi Directorate of Education and affiliated with the Central Board of Secondary Education, Delhi.